GenericMappingTools/agu24workshop/book/tut5_topography.md

 fig.show()
 ```

-# 1️⃣ Using `grdview` for 3D Visualization
+# 1️⃣ Using `grdview` for 3-D Visualization

 The [`grdview`](https://www.pygmt.org/v0.13.0/api/generated/pygmt.Figure.grdview.html)
-function in PyGMT is a powerful tool for creating 3D perspective views of gridded data.
+method in PyGMT is a powerful tool for creating 3-D perspective views of gridded data.
 By adjusting azimuth and elevation parameters, you can change the viewpoint, helping you
 to highlight specific terrain features or data patterns.
 Let’s go through how these
 parameters affect the visualization.